JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/working-with-editor-configs/index.md

 When you select your file, any changes you make in the `.editorconfig` file will be reflected in the preview.
 The changes won't be saved and applied in this view.
 If your preview window doesn't appear, ensure you have selected the _Editor and Preview_ icon in the top-right hand corner.

-## Invoking Reformat Code
+## A Worked Example for Reformat Code
-Now you've defined what your code formatting settings are, you need to consider how and when to invoke them.
-We'll take a look at this in the next step of this tutorial.
+Finally, let's take a look at a worked example in the next step of this tutorial.